jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Torrone (Nougat de Montélimar (honey based)).md

 ---
 ## Directions:
 ### --- Honey French-style nougat ---
-- **Prepare a 50/50 mix of powdered sugar-cornstarch** and a sieve.
+- **Prepare a 50/50 mix of powdered sugar-cornstarch OR wafer papers** and a sieve.
+- Also, get a mold.
+Recommended pan size:
+    👉 **20×25 cm** (8×10”) rectangular pan → yields ~3.2 cm height
+    👉 Alternative: **22×30 cm** (larger, yields thinner pieces) **Tip:**✳️ Don’t go taller than 4 cm.
+The center may not set evenly, and the weight will compact the bottom before setting.
+- EITHER dust the whatever mold you're using (better not be tall) with the powdered sugar-cornstarch mix **very generously** OR place a piece of wafer paper on the bottom.
 - **Start whipping**:
     - Begin whipping egg whites, salt, and 5 g sugar on low-medium speed until **soft to firm peaks** form.
 - **Start both syrups at the same time:**